jonathan-markland/FsWasm/ReadMe.md

   does (at the time of writing) have BAD bugs where it gives up showing everything there because of adjacent absent memory pages.
 This is VERY VERY BAD Microsoft!

+- The C code calls the entry point which is in a "thunk" region that just preserves all the registers for C++-land around the WASM session.

+- R9 (ARM) and EDI (X86) are used to point to the base of the WASM Linear Memory.

+- The user designates a WASM function as the entry point in the translation configuration.
+A WASM "start" point may actually not exist in the executable anyway.

+- No runtime range checks on WASM load/store addresses are done yet.

 - No WASM verification is done.
 I am choosing that this is out of scope.

 - Translation is not supported for more than a single .wasm module at present.
 I could throw several into a bucket and statically link them as a future subproject.
 Support for